de-la-viz/ski_resorts_NA/README.md

 ## Code

 Run master.R to reproduce the visualization.
-The small multiples, legend and map visualizations are saved separately as .svg and .PDF there:
+The small multiples, legend and map visualizations are saved separately as .svg and .PDF in /plots.

 ## Poster